National Aviation Day

 The National Aviation Day (August 19) is a United States national observation that celebrates the development of aviation.

 History

 The National Aviation Day was established in 1939 by Franklin Delano Roosevelt, who issued a presidential proclamation that designated the anniversary of Orville Wright's birthday to be National Aviation Day.
-The proclamation was codified (USC 36:I:A:1:118), and it allows the sitting US President to proclaim August 19 as National Aviation Day each year, if desired.
+The proclamation was codified (USC 36:I:A:1:118), and it allows the sitting US president to proclaim August 19 as National Aviation Day each year, if desired.
 Their proclamation may direct all federal buildings and installations to fly the US Flag that day and may encourage citizens to observe the day with activities that promote interest in aviation.

 Events

-In 2014, Rockstar Games commemorated the national aviation day by releasing aviation-themed downloadable content for Grand Theft Auto V.

 Air shows on or near the time of National Aviation Day for 2018 included: